chuckstack/chuckstack.github.io/src-ls/stack-academy.md

 To join the stack-academy, [click here](https://buy.stripe.com/7sIbLIeeU3oT4IEfYY).
 Not ready to join...
 We can always [stay connected](../learn-more.html) to learn more.

+**Most important thing** to know about the stack-academy: we meet in a live open discussion 4 times per week.
+You can bring any question about the chuck-stack and ERP you wish to discuss.

+**Second most important thing** to know is that you gain access to the chuck-stack online community.

 The stack-academy exists to help your organization achieve success as quickly as possible.
 It's an online support infrastructure that teaches organizations how to install and use the tools, leverage best practices, and foster superclerk talent.

-- Teach your technical staff to best introduce the tools with your existing infrastructure.
+- Teach your technical staff how to best introduce the tools with your existing infrastructure.
 - Teach your operations team how to best prepare for AI automation and AI safety.
-- Teach your users how to start thinking about automation in their role.
+- Teach your users how to use automation in their role.

 stack-academy is more than just technical training.
 Changing systems is difficult.
 We help you understand how to create the most benefit with the least effort.
 We help you implement your plan get the most from AI.
 We help you hire the right people to fill the [superclerk](./terminology.html#superclerk) promise.